bmc/covid19/README.md

 - The CSV file in the `cdc` folder is assumed to be a download from the CDC page referenced above.

-`upload-data.sh` will ensure the existence of the Johns Hopkins and New York Times data.
+See the previous section for instructions on obtaining the Johns Hopkins, New York Times, and CDC data.